-- 2. Should they be reported from the circuit as local preachers?
-Answer, No. - 3.
-Should their licenses be renewed by the quarterly conference, as others?
-Answer, No. - ¶392.
-Women Eligible as Delegates.-B. T. Roberts decided at the New York conference that women are eligible to election as delegates to the annual conference.
-Approved. - ¶ 393.
-The following questions were asked and answered at the general conference of 1882: - I. If a preacher believes the Bible to be opposed to women taking a part in the governmental affairs of the church, and has not hitherto regarded the language of the Discipline as admitting of the election of women as delegates to the annual conference, is he bound by the action of this conference to rule that the Discipline does now admit of it?
+2. Should they be reported from the circuit as local preachers?
+Answer, No.

+3. Should their licenses be renewed by the quarterly conference, as others?
+Answer, No.

+¶24.
+Women Eligible as Delegates.-B. T. Roterts decided at the New York conference that women are eligible to election as delegates to the annual conference.
+Approved.

+¶ 25.
+The following questions were asked and answered:

+1. If a preacher believes the Bible to be opposed to women taking a part in the governmental affairs of the church, and has not hitherto regarded the language of the Discipline as admitting of the election of women as delegates to the annual conference, is he bound by the action of this conference to rule that the Discipline does now admit of it?